anslan/BGE_biomonitoring_wf/docs/4amplicon_16S.rst

 with primers **515F** (GTGYCAGCMGCCGCGGTAA; `Parada et al., 2016 <http://doi.org/10.1111/1462-2920.13023>`_)
 and **926R** (CCGYCAATTYMTTTRAGTTT; `Quince et al., 2010 <https://doi.org/10.1186/1471-2105-12-38>`_).

+Herein processes follow lab SOP for the 'Characterization of Prokaryotic and Eukaryotic Biodiversity from Soil Samples' (Chaves et al., 2025); the workflow is hosted in `WorkflowHub <https://doi.org/10.48546/workflowhub.sop.12.2>`_ *(hosts the downloadable PDF).*

 *Besides used primers and the PCR conditions for the 1st PCR, the protocol in identical to* :ref:`ITS2 <ampliconITS2>` *and* :ref:`COI <ampliconCOI>` *library prep.*

 .. admonition:: Primer constructs for 1st PCR